vivek21503/FinanceGPT/README.md

 For document reading and preprocessing we used  PyPDF2 which extracts the text while Camelot reads tables.
 Now what we did was  we segmented text  into 100-word chunks with a 30-word overlap and converted table data into .txt files.

-Then we used data mapping and word embeddings to establish connection between text chunks and tables.
+Then we used data mapping and word embeddings to establish a connection between text chunks and tables.
 Word embeddings help to transform textual data into numerical formats and for contextual understanding.

-For the contextual analysis part, we used a combination of two models , TF-IDF model and to handle known stocks while Bert model to manage generalized financial data.
+For the contextual analysis part, we used a combination of two models, the TF-IDF model to handle known stocks while the Bert model manages generalized financial data.
 We then used Llama 2.0, integrating embeddings and contextual data for advanced predictions.

-Now we compared outputs from Llama and falcon models to refine the selection based on accuracy and relevance of financial predictions.
+Now we compared outputs from Llama and Falcon models to refine the selection based on the accuracy and relevance of financial predictions.

 ## Pipeline
 <div align="center">